 A CMMS maintains one version of the truth, maintains a log of data entry, and cannot be corrupted accidentally.
 Due to these reasons, auditors trust the reports generated from a CMMS.

 Augment Audit & Compliance with a CMMS – Auditors Trust Reports Generated By A CMMS

 To conclude, there was a time in history when excel sheets brought revolution to the way the data could be stored, retrieved and analyzed.
-However, with time and advancements, maintenance and facilities managers now need a tool that is able to eliminate redundant work, is more reliable and improves the overall productivity.
+However, with time and advancements, maintenance and facilities managers now need the right computer-aided facility management (CAFM) solution that is able to eliminate redundant work, is more reliable and improves the overall productivity.
 For all this, CMMS is indeed the solution.

 Are you looking for the ideal CMMS for your business?
 Meet Aladdin, SGE’s renowned CMMS.
 Contact our experts today for a full demonstration of Aladdin and see its comprehensive lineup of features.